nik875/SeREGen/README.md

 # SeqRep

-**This tool is still in active development.** Install all requirements with `pip install -r requirements.txt`.
+**This tool is still in active development.** Install all requirements in a fresh Python virtual environment running Python 3.10 or greater using `pip install jupyter tensorflow kpal pandas matplotlib`.
 Requirements file is not clean and may contain unnecessary or outdated packages.

 SeqRep is a DNA dataset visualization and sequence representation tool available as a Python package.
 This is a computationally intensive analysis methodology, and best results are achieved when running on a modern computer with multiple CPU cores and a powerful GPU.
 The central idea is to train a machine learning model to convert individual DNA sequences into n-dimensional points, such that the distances between any two points in space is correlated with the true dissimilarity of those points' parent DNA sequences.